mjarecky/cse15l-lab-reports/aboutMe.md

 * Rocketry
 * Sleeping (*I mean, who doesn't enjoy it.*)

-Another pasttime I enjoy is watching film.
+Another pastime I enjoy is watching film.
 My top three films are:
 1. *The Shawshank Redemption*
 2. *A Silent Voice (聲の形 : Koe no Katachi)*
 3. *How to Train Your Dragon*